Google Apps Vault – Overview

 In 2012, Google brought Google Vault into existence.
 If we talk about Google Vault, it can be said that it is a paid add-on provided for the Google Applications.
 Using Google Vault, the users can find, archive, import, export, and retain mails of a company.

 Google Vault has a mesmerizing feature of eDiscovery, with which the users can search for specific words or mails.

 In many cases, for using Business mails along with Outlook, the users need to export Google Vault to Outlook PST format.
-Though, the process is relaxing but the thing that does Google Vault provides facility to export archived Mails to Outlook PST in direct manner ?
-The answer is No!
+Though the process is relaxing the thing that does Google Vault provides facility to export archived emails to the local system in a direct manner?
+The answer is Yes!

 Before going to the main matter let’s first try to understand it by a simple user’s query.

 “I have tried many applications that Google Offers like Gmail and Google Takeout.
 Few days back, I was reading somewhere regarding Google Vault.
 The paid-add on captured all my attention and I went crazy over it.
 Without delaying for a second I bought it and got stuck in a major problem.
 I want to know how I can process my mails from Google Apps Vault.
 If there is anyone who has an answer, please help me.
 All the leads shall be appreciated!
 Thanks In Advance!”

 To resolve the query, we burned our mid-night oil and came across few best possible outcomes.
 All of them are captured below:

 I reckon that few of us might know that Google Apps Vault exports mails as MBOX files.
 Additionally, Google Apps Vault, the unread, deleted message status information are stored as a separate XML file having a name ending with metadata.xml.
 If you are processing MBOX file from Google Apps Vault, make sure that the corresponding metadata.xml file is stored in the same folder.